forcewake/forcewake.github.io/_posts/2017-03-04-today-i-learned-ssh-mycloud-connection.md

 ---
 layout: today-i-learned-post
-title: "Today I Learned: SSH connection from macOS 10.12 (Sierra) to a My Cloud"
+title: "Today I Learned: SSH connection from macOS 10.12 to a My Cloud"
 description: "How can you fix SSH connection from macOS 10.12 (Sierra) to a My Cloud"
 category: til
 tags: [english, ssh, macos, mac, Sierra, mycloud]